 Special damages are based on economic harm where there are losses or injuries to the plaintiff’s property, business, occupation or profession.
 To claim special damages, the specific amount of economic harm must be identified.

 General damages are for other damages that are not under special damages.
 The amount of general damages may be difficult to assess and the jury generally has the discretion to determine the award amount after weighing all the facts.

 In defamation per se claims, a plaintiff may be able to recover nominal damages even if the plaintiff does not show any actual injury resulted from the defamation per se.
 Nominal damages are small monetary awards to vindicate a plaintiff’s good name.

 Plaintiffs can seek punitive damages in defamation claims.
 Punitive damages are intended to punish the defendant and meant to deter the defendant from repeating the defamatory conduct.
 The amount in punitive damages depend on several factors, such as degree of defendant’s malice or wanton or willful conduct.

 Keep in mind, the damages a plaintiff may seek depends on the type of defamation, whether the plaintiff is a public or private figure and whether the defamatory statement is related to a private or public concern.
-For example, the Supreme Court held that states to grant punitive damages to plaintiffs who are not public figures and the defamation does not involve public concerns.
-In Zaidi v.
+For example, in Zaidi v.
 United Bank Ltd., 747 N.Y.S.2d 268 (Sup.
 Ct.
-2002), the Court held that a defamation claim seeking punitive damages where the defamation involves a private person and a private matter requires a fair preponderance of credible evidence of common law malice, meaning hatred, ill will or spite from the defendant.
+2002), the Court held that a defamation claim, where the defamation involves a private person and a private matter, requires a fair preponderance of credible evidence of common law malice.
+In other words, a private person seeking punitive damages for defamation must show the defendant made such defamatory statement out of hatred, ill will or spite.